 BlueSky also enrolls supplemental students.
 These students remain enrolled at their school and typically take one to three classes at BlueSky each semester.
-During the 2019-2020 school year, BlueSky enrolled 90 supplemental students.
-These students were enrolled in 325 courses, and 97% of these courses were passed.
+During the 2021-2022 school year, BlueSky had 74 supplemental students for Semester 1 and 117 for Semester 2.
+These students came to us from 34 school districts across the state, and our supplemental team collaborated with 61 Minnesota counselors in support of their students' success.
+These students were enrolled in 304.25 courses throughout the year (117.25 courses for Semester 1 and 187 courses for Semester 2), and 97% of these courses were passed.